fivetran/dbt_apple_store/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that leverage Apple App Store data from [Fivetran's connector](https://fivetran.com/docs/connectors/applications/apple-app-store) in the format described by [this ERD](https://fivetran.com/docs/connectors/applications/apple-app-store#salesandfinancereportschema) and build off the output of our [Apple App Store source package](https://github.com/fivetran/dbt_apple_store_source).
+- Produces modeled tables that leverage Apple App Store data from [Fivetran's connector](https://fivetran.com/docs/connectors/applications/apple-app-store) in the format described by [this ERD](https://fivetran.com/docs/connectors/applications/apple-app-store#salesandfinancereportschema).
 - Enables you to better understand your Apple App Store metrics at different granularities.
 It achieves this by:
   - Providing intuitive reporting at the App Version, Platform Version, Device, Source Type, Territory, Subscription and Overview levels
   - Aggregates all relevant application metrics into each of the reporting levels above